-Firms which carry on certain crypto-asset-related activities in the UK, referred to as crypto-asset exchange providers and custodian wallet providers, are subject to the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+Firms which carry on certain crypto-asset-related activities in the UK, referred to as cryptoasset exchange providers and custodian wallet providers, are subject to the MLR 2017.

 Crypto-asset exchange providers and custodian wallet providers are required to register with the FCA.
 They are subject to ongoing obligations, such as requirements to take steps to identify and manage the risks of money laundering and terrorist financing.
 These include establishing appropriate policies, controls and procedures, and carrying out the requisite customer due diligence.